jwardsmith/Blue-Team-Scripts/Splunk/Splunk ES.md

 ### Components

-1. Splunk Search Head - Allows users to use the Search language to search the indexed data
+1. Splunk Search Head - Allows users to use the Search language to search the indexed data.
+Distributes user search requests to the Indexers.
+Consolidates the results and extracts field value pairs from the events to the user.
+Knowledge Objects on the Search Heads can be created to extract additional fields and transform the data without changing the underlying index data.
+Also provide tools to enhance the search experience such as reports, dashboards, visualisations
 2. Splunk Indexer - Processes machine data, storing the results in indexes as events, enabling fast search and analysis
-3. Splunk Forwarders
+3. Splunk Forwarders - Splunk Enterprise instances that consume and send data to the index.
+Require minimal resources and have little impact on performance.
+Typically reside on the machines where the data originates.
+Primary way data is supplied for indexing

 ### Splunk Apps